 Nordimet[®] cannot be taken during pregnancy or breastfeeding.
 Pregnancy should be avoided both during treatment and for at least six months after treatment is stopped as methotrexate can cause miscarriage or harm to unborn babies.
-Men must avoid fathering a child whilst taking this treatment as not only can sperm production be affected but there is also a risk of causing birth defects.
+Men must avoid fathering a child or donating semen whilst taking this treatment and for at least 3 months after treatment is stopped as not only can sperm production be affected but there is also a risk of causing birth defects.
 If you accidentally fall pregnant or your partner becomes pregnant whilst taking Nordimet[®] seek advice from a healthcare professional as soon as possible.